-The process of choosing your courses begins with some questions:
+The process of choosing your courses begins with some questions about yourself:

 - What areas of study have you found most intriguing?

-- What do you consider you are “best” at and love the most?
+- What do you consider you are “best” at and want to do more of?

-- What do you want to be able to “do” better?
+- What are you determined to “do” better?